flight-club

 The Magnetic Compass Errors Trainer is an interactive drill for student pilots learning how a wet compass misbehaves when you change speed or turn.
 Work through two modules — acceleration errors and turning errors — across both hemispheres, predict what the compass will do, then watch a realistic compass card react in real time.
 Each answer comes with a plain-language explanation and the mnemonic that backs it (ANDS/SAND for acceleration, UNOS/ONUS for turning), so the rules actually stick.

-Free Magnetic Compass Errors Trainer
+Magnetic Compass Errors Trainer

 1. Pick your topic.